 Joanna's music has been performed in multiple venues across the UK including: The Royal Albert Hall, Barbican, Hampton Court Palace, St. Martin in the Fields, St Peter's Eaton Square, and Canterbury Cathedral.

-In August 2018 Joanna won the Cappella Nova Competition open to Woman composers to write a piece to mark 100 years since in the Womans Suffragette.
-Adjudicated by James Macmillan, 'Immortal Peace' premiered at Stirling castle followed by four performances at the Edinburgh Fringe Festival.
+In 2018 Joanna was awarded the Cappella Nova Competition Prize after writing a piece to mark 100 years since the Woman's Suffragette.
+Adjudicated by James Macmillan, 'Immortal Peace' premiered at Stirling castle followed by multiple performances at the Edinburgh Fringe Festival.

 Joanna also works as an Orchestrator and co-orchestrated a new piece of music written especially for BBC's Songs of Praise in presence of Her Majesty the Queen.
 In March 2019 Joanna Composed and Orchestrated the music for 'The Exodus' Theatrical production at the Royal Albert Hall with BBC writer and narrator Paul Kerensa.